→About me

 2020

-My studio is located in the western part of Bern, in a distinctive industrial building dating from 1923 — one of the first flat-roofed buildings in Bümpliz.
-This historically rich setting provides the ideal framework for my work, where traditional craftsmanship, research, and creative innovation converge.
+My workshop is located in the western part of the city of Bern, in a characterful industrial building dating from 1923 – one of the first flat-roof buildings in Bümpliz.
+This historically rich setting provides the ideal environment for my work, where traditional craftsmanship, research and innovation come together.

-For over three decades, I have devoted myself with passion and scholarly precision to the study and restoration of furniture and lighting.
-Over the past ten years, I have increasingly expanded my international network through my involvement with “Light and Glass.”
+For more than three decades, I have dedicated myself with passion and scientific precision to the study and restoration of furniture and lighting.
+Over the past ten years, I have also expanded my international network and joined “Light and Glass”, a European platform for interdisciplinary exchange.

-Regular seminars and specialist conferences throughout Europe create a dynamic and ever-growing network of knowledge.
-This exchange of expertise, insight, and passion forms the foundation of my work and remains an inexhaustible source of inspiration.
+Through regular seminars and conferences across Europe, a dense and continuously evolving network of knowledge has developed.
+This exchange of experience, insight and passion is invaluable to me – it forms the foundation of my work and an endless source of inspiration.

 Von A wie «Abwaschen» bis Z wie «Zur Vollendung bringen» –